devdevgoat/coming-of-aige/COA_CH003.md

 "Yeah," she turned and made her way back to her seat on the hood, ending Mouse's little jumping party.

-"Is it-" he paused, realizing he hadn't thought that one all the way through in time and winced.
+"Is it-" he winced, realizing he hadn't thought that one all the way through.

 "It's not terminal."
 She assured him, "But it's-," she adjusted her posture on the hard metal hood which popped metallically as she shifted into a cross-legged position and pulled her ankles tight.
 "She can't leave the house and stuff like that without a lot of work.
 So when we all go out it's a pretty big deal.
 She loved it, though."
 Wispy leaned forward as she recalled the event.
 "She loves that old Disney movie Frozen, but not like the princesses or anything," she chuckled.
 "You should have seen her, mom made her the dopiest looking snowman costume you've seen.
 But it took so long she couldn't really test it until it was too late, so when we finally went tricker treating she couldn't bend her arms or anything because the cardboard lining would catch her backpack."
-She fought to contain her laughter as she continued, "so we'd walk up to the peoples houses and say 'trick-or-treat' and then watch as she would spin her whole body like a real snowman as she tried to position her candy back for the people to drop the treats into."
-The recollection caused a snort of laughter which immediately and painfully brought her back to the present moment.
+She fought to contain her laughter as she continued, "so we'd walk up to each house and say 'trick-or-treat' and then spend the next 5 minutes watching her spin her whole body like a real snowman with sticks for arms as she tried to position her candy back for the people to drop the treats into."
+Picturing the image in her mind caused a snort of laughter which immediately and painfully brought her back to the present moment.
 She snapped her mouth shut with both hands in horror.

 Mouse chuckled, a broad smile on his face.
 As her pulse quickened, she didn't know what to do.
 To afraid at what might happen if she opened her mouth again, sat, frozen on the hood of the car, eyes wide, as her world crumbled around her.